wp-plugins/content-slideshow/readme.txt

 Once activated, you can view the slideshow by visiting `http://yourdomain.com/slideshow`.
 All JPEG images will be displayed (since .jpg is best for pictures, while .png and .gif are typically used for graphics).

-Please note that it is not possible to pause the slideshow or go back; the slideshow is not designed for personal viewing.
+Please note that it is not currently possible to pause the slideshow or go back; the slideshow is not designed for personal viewing.
 However, clicking/tapping on the image will open its attachment page in a new tab, allowing images to be contextualized or edited easily.

 The slideshow can also be embedded into your site via a widget or a shortcode.